 @task

-def import_integration_properties(integration_id):
+def import_integration_resources(integration_id):

 driver = get_driver(integration_id)

-for prop_id in props.homes_added_ids:
+for resource_id in resources.resources_added_ids:

 2. Independent task failure

-Company A fails ──┐
+- Company A fails ❌

-Company B succeeds├─> Other companies unaffected
+- Company B succeeds ✓ → Other companies unaffected

-Company C succeeds┘
+- Company C succeeds ✓

 3. Task timeouts and retries